 It is often said that India is a land of paradox; the country’s healthcare landscape, particularly as it relates to prescription medicines, is no exception.
-With a population of 1.2 billion and a fast-growing healthcare sector, India appears to be an attractive pharmaceutical market, ranking in the top three globally in volume and in the top 10 in sales.
-However, gaining market access and reimbursement for innovative medicines in India has long been viewed as a challenge by the pharmaceutical industry, and for good reason.
+With a population of 1.4 billion and a $280 billion healthcare sector growing at 16.9 percent, India is an attractive pharmaceutical market.
+It ranks in the top three globally in volume and the top ten in sales.
+Yet, gaining market access and reimbursement for innovative medicines in India has long been viewed as a challenge by the pharmaceutical industry.

 Entering such a unique market is a difficult proposition.
-However, rising incomes and life expectancies coupled with increasing rates of diabetes, cardiovascular disease and other chronic conditions have created growing need for innovative therapies in the country.
+However, rising incomes and life expectancies coupled with increasing rates of diabetes, cardiovascular disease, and other chronic conditions have created a growing need for innovative therapies in the country.

 India’s Payer Stakeholders

 - Only 37 percent of Indian citizens have any form of health insurance, so most healthcare costs have historically been paid out-of-pocket.

 - Rashtriya Swasthya Bima Yojna (RSBY), a public health insurance scheme, provides hospital coverage for most diseases and pre-existing health conditions for individuals living below the poverty line, although ambulatory care is not covered.
 The Employees’ State Insurance (ESI) scheme, is organized by the Ministry of Labour and Employment for the workforces of organizations that employ ten or more individuals.